Hi, I'm Peter. I'm a creative director and strategist, concept maker, UX/UI designer, and a proud father of four kids.

 A company must make money, but that's not what we think about and look forward to, when we get out of bed in the morning.
 We look forward to doing something meaningful, something that makes a difference, with people we care about.

 We must strive to leave the people we reach, society and the environment, in a better condition than before we touched it.
 The same is true for our work in our companies.

 Our work must make a positive difference for our customers, our audience.
 It must make a positive difference for society as a whole.
 Ideally it makes a positive difference for the global environment too.

-Since 2000 I've helped built two game companies.
+Since 2000 I've helped built three game companies.